BunnyEncoder20/GitHub_Documentations/CodeLingo/The Anki Algorithm (Spaced Repetition).md

 - What if someone doesn't see the cards on the designated day ?
 - How to store the data related to the spaced repetition of each card/question efficiently in mongoDB
+- Spaced repetition will only work on questions which the user has attempted before.
+How to introduce new questions into the mix ?
+- **Where do I get the questions from ?**
+-